Prince Harry: The troubled playboy grows up

 In a series of interviews from the frontline, the prince failed to hide his contempt for the media who he has long blamed for his mother's death.

-The first confirmation of his relationship with Markle came in an angry statement he issued in November 2016 decrying “abuse and harassment” against her.
+The first confirmation of his relationship with Markle came in an angry statement he issued last year decrying "abuse and harassment" against her.

-But Harry has learned to use his public profile to promote causes close to his heart, notably about mental health with William and Kate.
+But Harry has learned to use his public profile to promote causes close to his heart, notably a recent campaign about mental health with William and Kate.

 He has also set up a sports championship for wounded military personnel, the Invictus Games, which has secured the support of high-profile figures including former US president Barack Obama.